Home | New Purchase | Refinance | Home Equity Loans | Personal Loans | Student Loan | Debt Consolidation | Site Map

 In this example, paying cash was a better choice because the return on your investment was lower than the auto loan interest rate.
 If you can get a great interest rate, taking a loan and investing the cash will put you further ahead.
 The key to determining your best course of action lies in calculating the total cost of repaying the loan (or repaying yourself) and comparing this to the expected return on your investment.

-If you have sufficient dollars in your employer-sponsored retirement plan, check with the plan administrator to determine whether you're allowed a loan from the plan.
+How about borrowing from my 401(k) or 403(b)?
+If you have sufficient funds in your employer-sponsored retirement plan, check with the plan administrator to determine whether you’re allowed a loan from the plan.
 Generally, plans allow loans from $500 up to $50,000 from your account.
-The percentage you're allowed to borrow often varies from 50 percent to 80 percent of the plan value.
-The interest rates are usually similar to home equity loan rates, but the good news is that you're paying yourself that interest.
+The percentage you’re allowed to borrow often varies from 50 percent to 80 percent of the plan value.
+The interest rates are usually similar to home equity loan rates, but the good news is that you’re paying yourself that interest.
 The bad news is: if the stock market increases tremendously while you have a loan outstanding, you miss out on the growth on that portion of the account balance that has been borrowed.
+There aren’t many people who would advise using your retirement savings to purchase a depreciable item, such as a car.
+Again, please seek the advice of a financial planner or a tax professional who can discuss the cost-benefit in more detail.

 Caution: If you don't repay the loan within five years or if you miss payments, the loan may be treated as a distribution for income tax purposes and thus may be included in your income and subject to the early withdrawal penalty.
 If you leave your employer, the loan could also be called due.